-Katie Jones with Detroit Moms shares her experience of embracing all things winter at Crystal Mountain.
+Katie Jones with Detroit Mom shares her experience of embracing all things winter at Crystal Mountain.

 Here are a few of our favorite highlights from her trip: